Uniform attachment with freezing: Scaling limits: Introduction

 \paragraph{Plan of the paper.} We start in Sec.\ref{sec:results} by stating our main results concerning scaling limits in various regimes.
 Sec.~\ref{sec:discret} then recalls an alternative construction of $\T_{n}$, based on time-reversal, through a growth-coalescent process of rooted forests, which we have introduced in \cite{BBKK23+}.
 We then obtain in Sec.~\ref{sec:distances} general estimates for distances in $\T_{n}$, and introduce in particular another distance based on coalescence times.
-This enables us to establish our scaling limit results, first in the non-critical cases $\alpha \neq 1/2$ (Section \ref{sec:noncritical}) and then in the critical case $\alpha=1/2$ (Section \ref{sec:critical}).
+This enables us to establish our scaling limit results, first in the non-critical cases $\alpha \neq 1/2$ in Section \ref{sec:noncritical} and then in the critical case $\alpha=1/2$ in Section \ref{sec:critical} {(in particular Sec.~\ref{sec:deflim} defines the limiting object and gives a more detailed description of the proof approach)}.
 Finally, Appendix \ref{sec:background} contains background on different topologies that we use and Appendix \ref{sec:leaf} contains a tightness criterion.

 \paragraph{Acknowledgments.} We are grateful to Christina Goldschmidt for stimulating discussions at early stages of this work.
-We thank the wonderful organization committee (Serte Donderwinkel, Christina Goldschmidt, Remco van der Hofstad, and Joost Jorritsma) of the RandNET Summer School and Workshop on Random Graphs, where this work was initiated.
+We thank the wonderful organization committee (Serte Donderwinkel, Christina Goldschmidt, Remco van der Hofstad, and Joost Jorritsma) of the RandNET Summer School and Workshop on Random Graphs, where this work was initiated. {We also thank the referee for their careful reading and useful comments.}